tkem/cachetools/README.rst

 item counts as ``1``, a cache's size is equal to the number of its items, or ``len(cache)``.

-The `cachetools` module implements multiple cache classes based on different caching algorithms, as well as decorators for easily memoizing function and method calls.
+Multiple cache classes based on different caching algorithms are implemented, and decorators for easily memoizing function and method calls are provided, too.

 Installation